rlondon3/testing_suite/README.md

     toHavePropertyOf(expectedKey): Asserts that the actual object has a property with the expected key.

     toHaveArrayValueOf(expectedValue): Asserts that the actual array includes the expected value.

+### Testing Suite Methods

+The expect function includes a variety of assertion methods to cover different scenarios in your tests.
+Here's an overview of the available methods:

+    Comparison assertions:
+        toEqual(expected): Asserts that the actual value is equal to the expected value.

+    Existence and null checks:
+        toExist(): Asserts that the actual value is defined. toBeNull(): Asserts that the actual value is null.

+    Numeric comparisons:
+        toBeGreaterThan(expected): Asserts that the actual value is greater than the expected value. toBeGreaterThanOrEqual(expected): Asserts that the actual value is greater than or equal to the expected value. toBeLessThan(expected): Asserts that the actual value is less than the expected value. toBeLessThanOrEqual(expected): Asserts that the actual value is less than or equal to the expected value.

+    Type check:
+        toBeTypeOf(expectedType): Asserts that the type of the actual value matches the expected type.

+    Grouping check for arrays of objects:
+        toBeGroupedByProperty(expectedProperty): Asserts that the array is grouped by the specified property.

+    Falsy and truthy checks:
+        toBeTruthy(): Asserts that the actual value is truthy. toBeFalsy(): Asserts that the actual value is falsy.

+    Length check for arrays and strings:
+        toHaveLengthOf(expectedLength): Asserts that the length of the actual value matches the expected length.

+    Property presence check for objects:
+        toHavePropertyOf(expectedKey): Asserts that the actual object has the specified property.

+    Array value inclusion check:
+        toHaveArrayValueOf(expectedValue): Asserts that the actual array includes the specified value.

+    Sum check for arrays of numbers:
+        toHaveSumOf(expectedSum): Asserts that the sum of the actual values matches the expected sum.

+    NaN check for numeric values:
+        toBeNaN(): Asserts that the actual value is NaN.

 Feel free to customize and expand the testing suite based on your project's needs.
 Happy testing! 🚀